 Yulia is a professor of genetics and psychology and is involved in all aspects of TAGC’s work.

-Tomasz Bloniewski (Tom) is a PhD candidate at Goldsmiths, University of London, and at TAGC is involved in various aspects of the work.
+Tomasz completed his PhD at Goldsmiths, University of London, and at TAGC is involved in various aspects of the work.